Proving Vertical Angles Are Congruent

 Detailed Explanation: What Are Vertical Angles?

 The term "congruent" in geometry means having the exact same size and shape.
 For angles, congruence is defined strictly by having equal degree measure.
 So, the theorem "Vertical angles are congruent" means that in any configuration of two intersecting straight lines, the measure of angle 1 will always equal the measure of angle 3, and the measure of angle 2 will always equal the measure of angle 4.
-This relationship holds true regardless of how the lines are tilted; whether the angles are acute, obtuse, or right angles, the opposite pairs remain equal.
+In practice, this relationship holds true regardless of how the lines are tilted; whether the angles are acute, obtuse, or right angles, the opposite pairs remain equal.
 This consistency is what makes the theorem so reliable and useful.
 It provides an immediate, unchanging relationship that can be leveraged to find missing information in geometric figures.

 Step-by-Step Proof Breakdown: The Logical Path to Congruence